junhown3/FlashAttention-GPT-OSS-finetuning/README.md

 ### PyTorch Naive baseline

-A straightforward PyTorch implementation that computes attention the textbook way: build the full query–key score matrix, apply the mask, softmax, then multiply by values.
+This is a straightforward PyTorch implementation that computes attention the textbook way: build the full query–key score matrix, apply the mask, softmax, then multiply by values.
 Gradients come from PyTorch autograd.

 1. **GQA:** If there are fewer key/value heads than query heads, copy K/V so every query head has a match.
 2. **Scores:** For every token pair, compute `score = Q·K / √D` → an `L×L` matrix per head.